 Decide how you will govern the project – bigger projects may need a project board, but single schools may find this enough to cover at their regular SLT meetings.

-A comprehensive and high-quality training programme is the single most effective way to guarantee a smooth go live.
+A comprehensive and high-quality training programme is the single most effective way to ensure a smooth go live.

-Identify who needs training early on in the implementation, using the information on the Bromcom training website and in particular, the individual training agendas.
+Identify who needs training early on in the implementation, using the information on the Bromcom training website and in particular, the individual training agendas to plan this.

-Ensure these staff book their training sessions as early as possible and make sure that they inform you that they have booked in.
+Ensure your nominated staff book their training sessions as early as possible and make sure that they inform you that they have booked in.

 All training sessions are recorded and sent to attendees after the session, but do not rely on staff watching recordings – ensure that staff have sufficient time to focus on the live training in real time

 Use the training (or for secondaries, test) system with your own data to practice running processes in the system – this a great way for staff to get familiar with the product..

 Reporting is one of the most important functions of an MIS.
 Make a note of any reports that you rely on in your current MIS and want re-created in Bromcom.
 Make sure you attend the Reporting training course to ensure that these can be replicated in Bromcom.
 Not all will be needed for go-live so agree which are needed immediately and which can be created later on.

 Ensure you understand the current applications and data in use, and how this will change when you move to Bromcom.